morinim/ultra/CONTRIBUTING.md

 #### Improve the documentation

 Did you find a typo?
 Do you think that something should be clarified?
-Go ahead and suggest a documentation patch! *Your help in this area is much much appreciated since English is not our mother tongue*.
+Go ahead and suggest a documentation patch! *Your help in this area is much much appreciated since English isn't our mother tongue*.

 #### Blog about Ultra